-Larry Krause is professor emeritus at the School.
-He is one of the world's top authorities on trade and economic issues in the Pacific region.
+Larry Krause is one of the world's top authorities on trade and economic issues in the Pacific region.
 His expertise includes international finance, the Asia-Pacific Economic Cooperation, the General Agreement on Tariffs and Trade, and economic forecasting in Pacific countries.

 Joining UC San Diego in 1986, Krause is director emeritus of the Korea-Pacific Program, which he founded in 1989 and for which he served as director for 10 years.
 He oversaw the annual Pacific Economic Outlook, an economic forecasting project on the Pacific region.